Maxime404/cross-2d0/ReadMe.md

 > Don't forget, there is no useless question :-)

-You **MUST** return the project on Thursday March, 18 at 12:00 pm by sending an MP on Teams with the link of your github repo.<br />
+You **MUST** return the project on Friday March, 12 at 15:00 pm by sending an MP on Teams with the link of your github repo.<br />

 Your repository **MUST** contain the totality of your source files, but no useless files (node_modules, temp files, log files,...).